pranavpandey2511/fastchain/README.md

 # 🚀 🔗 Fastchain - Fastest way to build LLM powered agents

+`FASTCHAIN is work in progress!!`

-Fastchain is a wrapper library around Langchain which helps you build LLM powered agents faster and integrate it with your existing applications.
+Fastchain is a librarywhich helps you build production grade LLM powered agents faster and integrate it with your existing applications.

 ## Getting Started